"She was so kind, caring, and calm. Hiring Julie is one of the best decisions we ever made!" - Sasha Lewis Asumaa

 Thirty years later, she still has a baby face!

-Julie began her training as a birth doula in 2014 and since has worked alongside her team members at many area hospitals.
-She is a certified Stillbirthday bereavement and birth doula.
+Julie began her training as a birth doula in 2014 when she certified as a Stillbirthday bereavement and birth doula.
 Julie furthered her education in early 2017 when she trained as childbirth instructor of the Lamaze 6 Healthy Birth Practices.

 Get To Know Julie